 Internet access (wireless) in public areas

-Our elegant tea rooms present a warm and relaxed atmosphere with sash bay windows to the front, original beamed walls and ceilings and beech panelled flooring.
-A service area is to the rear with a rotary dessert display cabinet, fully licensed bar and sales area.
-The tea rooms have been furnished with oak tables and fabric covered chairs.
+Our elegant Pub restaurant is warm and relaxed atmosphere with sash bay windows to the front original beamed walls and ceilings and 0ak flooring.
+A fully licensed bar area.
+The pub has been furnished with oak tables and leather chairs.

 Breakfast (Full cooked)